-Senior citizens are prime targets for fraud attemps and scams due to several factors according to the FBI.
+Senior citizens are prime targets for fraud attempts and scams due to several factors according to the FBI.
 First is their likelihood to have a "nest egg" of money saved up, and second is the fact that they often don't report crimes out of fear of being seen as having reduced mental capacities by their family members.

 Many of these fraud cases begin with a phone call.
 Elderly are highly susceptible to phone fraud since many still have landlines.
 A study by the Center for Disease Control (CDC) found that only 19% of those over 65 lived in a wireless only household, this is a steep drop off compared to other age groups.
 More than two thirds of adults aged 25 to 34 live in wirelesss only households, 56% of those over 35 years old and 40% of 45 to 64 year olds have wireless only households.
 There are many variations of phones scams, and scammers target the elderly often times because they have landlines and are more easily reached via caller ID spoofing.

 We have dedicated ourselves to increasing awareness about phone scams that affect the elderly and giving helpful tips on how to avoid these scams.
-Common phone scams that target those over 55 years are the grandparents phone scam, the Jamaican lottery phone scam, and Medicare/Medicaid/pharmaceutical phone scams.
+Common phone scams that target those over 55 years are the grandparent phone scam, the Jamaican lottery phone scam, and Medicare phone scams.

 To help keep our seniors safe, we have compiled a list of helpful fraud prevention and general resources for individuals over 55 and for those who are caring for elders.